andrew-saenz/WALL-E/README.md

    - Run import-key.ps1 to import key to trusted people.
    - Run map-acct-to-cert.ps1 to map local admin account to certificate.
 Change powershell script to reflect the local admin account and      admin password

-6. In vCenter, create a base image virtual machine template.
+6. In vCenter, convert virtual machine to template.
    #---DO NOT sysprep the image---